daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/objects/objects.md

 ### selectors

 Selectors act as filters i.e. help us in finding the labels attached to a kind.
 The label selector is the core grouping primitive in Kubernetes.
 Selectors depend on labels to select a group of resources such as Pods.

+### Annotations

+Annotations are not used to identify and select objects.
+Instead, they simply provide additional metadata to Kubernetes objects.